 Employees caring for family members in need of care can take five to ten days leave annually depending on the number of family members in need of care.
 They can also work fewer hours and take nursing care leave.

-We offer five to ten days of leave annually depending on the number of children to employees with children who haven’t yet entered elementary school.
+We offer five to ten days of leave annually depending on the number of children to employees with children up to the age of elementary school graduation.

 F leave can be taken if a female employee has much difficulty to work due to reasons such as menstruation and other health problems unique to women.